What to Expect and Bring to Your First Pediatrician Visit - Baby Chick

 Share

-Mom guilt, we all have it.
-And 99% of the time, it is unwarranted.
+We all have mom guilt, and it is unwarranted 99% of the time.
 One of the things I commonly see when first-time moms bring their newborns for their first pediatrician visit is that they have forgotten something.
 Something gets left behind, whether it is the diapers, the pacifier, or the hospital paperwork.
-And you see mom guilt written all over their poor, tired faces, and you just want to hug them and say, “It’s okay; you are not alone.”
+And you see mom guilt written all over their poor, tired faces, and you want to hug them and say, “It’s okay; you are not alone.”

 What to Bring to Your First Pediatrician Visit: